jhb/woodentaps/index.md

 1. Draw a rectangular cross on the right side of a sheet of paper, with enough space for your taps on the right of the cross.

-2. Mark points in all directions either 5cm or 2 inches away from the center.
+2. Mark points in all directions either 5 cm or two inches away from the center.
 This is the most crucial step!

 3. Draw the outlines of your front and heel taps, and don't forget the holes.
 Make the line